 Scenario #3 – A bitter employee is about to walk out the door with your data.

-- Standardize and mandating a corporate solution against storage of corporate information on personal devices.
+- Standardize and mandate a corporate solution against the storage of corporate information on personal devices.

 - Allow your IT administrators to manage all users, all devices, policies, files and sharing activities, including full access to end-user content.